Jose Zubiri III

 José María "Joey" Fernández Zubiri III (born April 30, 1963), commonly known as Jose Ma.
 Zubiri III or simply Jose Zubiri III, is a Filipino politician.
-He served as a Member of the House of Representatives of the Philippines, representing the Third District of Bukidnon from 2007 to 2016.
+He served as a member of the House of Representatives of the Philippines, representing the Third District of Bukidnon from 2007 to 2016.

 Biography

-Joey Zubiri was born in the City of Manila, Philippines and raised in the province of Bukidnon to a Negrense father Jose Ma.
-Rubin Zubiri, Jr., Bukidnon's Provincial Governor who hails from Kabankalan, Negros Occidental, and a Bicolana mother Ma.
+Joey Zubiri was born in the city of Manila, Philippines and raised in the province of Bukidnon to a Negrense father Jose Ma.
+Rubin Zubiri Jr., Bukidnon's Provincial Governor who hails from Kabankalan, Negros Occidental, and a Bicolana mother Ma.
 Victoria Fernandez who was raised in Bukidnon.
 He speaks Cebuano, Tagalog, English, Spanish and his father's native Hiligaynon.
 His family is of Basque Spanish heritage.

-He was preceded in his seat by his brother, Senator Juan Miguel Zubiri, and his father, Jose Zubiri, Jr.
+He was preceded in his seat by his brother, Senator and former Senate President Migz Zubiri, and his father, Jose Zubiri Jr.